damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ### Downtime required

-This upgrade **requires downtime** as it brings a couple of migrations that are updating large set of records.
+This upgrade **requires downtime** as it brings a couple of migrations that are updating a large set of records.

-Most notable ones are iterating through all services and updating default values and, for instances that have LDAP enabled, iterating through the whole user base to update LDAP email settings.
+Most notably, the update iterates through all services, updating default values.
+For instances that have LDAP enabled, it iterates through the whole user base to update LDAP email settings.

-On GitLab.com these migration took around 5 minutes to complete.
+On GitLab.com these migrations took around 5 minutes to complete.
 Do note that GitLab.com doesn't have LDAP enabled so on instances that do have it enabled, migration will take longer.

 ### Upgrading from 7.x or prior?